-Since Earth Day began on April 22, 1970, people across the country have worked together to teach their fellow citizens about the environment to ensure that something like that never happens.
+Since Earth Day began on April 22, 1970, people across the country have worked together to teach their fellow citizens about the environment.
 Its founder, Gaylord Nelson, proposed the very first nationwide protest to force the issue of the environment onto the national agenda.
-Earth Day was born in a time when Americans were living in a world where cities were buried under smog and rivers caught fire because of pollution.
+Earth Day was born during a time when Americans were living in a world where cities were buried under smog and rivers caught fire because of pollution.
 Thankfully, Earth Day changed the world’s view on the environment.
 That same year President Richard Nixon created the Environmental Protection Agency (EPA) with a mission to protect the environment and public health.
 Congress also passed the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
-The Earth Day celebration brought together everyone, young and old, as humans trying to reach one specific goal…saving the environment.
+The Earth Day celebration brought together everyone, young and old, as humans trying to reach one specific goal - saving the environment.

 In 1990, the Earth Day celebration reached another big milestone; it was now global, getting the message of the environment to 200 million people in 141 countries.
 Now the environment was an issue for the world stage.
 As a result of this introduction, recycling efforts worldwide were given a huge boost that helped pave the way for the 1992 United Nations Earth Summit in Rio de Janeiro.

 As the millennium drew closer another campaign was started in order to focus the world on global warming and to push for clean energy.
 Earth Day 2000 combined the festivities of the first Earth Day with the activism of Earth Day 1990.
-By 2000, Earth Day now had Internet access and helped activists around the world get the link to one another.
+By 2000, Earth Day now had access to the Internet, which helped activists around the world get the information to one another.
 By the time April 22 rolled around, 5,000 environmental groups from all across the globe were on board, reaching out to people in a record 184 countries.

 To try and put in perspective how much people can do when they put their mind to it, here is an example.
-In 1972, the United States and Canada agreed to clean up the Great Lakes, a source of 95-percent of America’s fresh water and supply drinking water for about 25 million people.
+In 1972, the United States and Canada agreed to clean up the Great Lakes, a source of 95-percent of America’s fresh water that supplies drinking water for about 25 million people.
 Only 36-percent of the nations assessed stream miles were safe for uses such as swimming and fishing.
 Today, 60-percent of those stream miles are safe for use.
-That’s how much of a difference people working together can do.
+That’s how much of a difference people working together can make.

 Through the combined efforts of the U.S. government, grassroots organizations, and citizens like you, what started as a day of national environmental recognition has evolved into a world-wide campaign to protect our global environment.
 The fight is ongoing and we want you to be a part of it.
 Here’s your chance to channel your energy into doing something to maintain the Earth’s clean and healthy environment and to protect its diversity for those who come after us.

-HERE ARE THE FEW GREAT IDEAS TO PROMOTE EARTH DAY IN YOUR COMMUNITY, SCHOOL OR NEIGHBORHOOD:
+HERE ARE A FEW GREAT IDEAS TO PROMOTE EARTH DAY IN YOUR COMMUNITY, SCHOOL OR NEIGHBORHOOD:

 1. Create a Watershed in Your Hand